 Jack runs over to me and blows a kiss to Clyde.

 Everyone goes into the backyard for the Bar-B-Q, leaving a lookout to guard the vehicles.
 All our black classmates are there, including the Doo Wop crew.
-We know most everyone, so few introductions are needed.
+We know most everyone, so introductions are not needed.
 Grant asks where the girls are.
 I explain how their parents had put their foot down.

 “But Michael’s dad is flying them up for the St Patrick’s Easter Mass.”